 With the understanding that this year may be psychologically tough on all of us, it will be necessary to prepare ourselves for all these feelings of grief and loss that may arise over the -ber months.
 Even before the festive season arrives, these feelings of grief have accompanied the loss of friends who have repatriated suddenly, loved ones who have succumbed to COVID-19 (either here or in our home countries), as well as the financial and business implications of lockdowns worldwide.
 One thing that this crisis has driven home is just how interconnected we are, how dependent we are on each other for our well-being and how one small action can have enormous consequences: a ‘butterfly effect’ on a gigantic scale.
 If we are connected in adversity, then we are equally connected in positive circumstances.
 One small positive act from us could ripple throughout our communities and lead to a life on the other side of COVD-19 that is worth waiting for.
 What have we got to lose?
 Bring on the -ber months; I think we’re ready.

 Resilience during the COVID-19 pandemic: Have you underrated your strength?
-BY: The distracted expat In Touch Volunteer
+BY: The Distracted Volunteer In Touch Volunteer

 I might be forgiven for digressing in my recent quest to be a diligent parent.
 It started with an article on children’s resilience during the corona virus (Covid-19) pandemic (so far, so good).
 Within minutes, however, I became intrigued by related links.
 Before I knew it, I had started a multiple-choice resilience quiz, battling the urge to choose all answers to many questions.
 Aware that I might be losing the point of the quiz (I do take tests quite seriously), I paused to think about the idea of resilience instead.
 The resilience process and expat adjustment share similarities.
 In the current Covid-19 pandemic, how can our expat experience serve us?